nogibjj/mjh140---MiniProject2/README.md

 ## Summary:

-This project introduces the Pandas package for generating descriptive statistics on a generaic dataset.
-Matplotlib and Seaborn packages were also used to create a visualization of the dataset.
-The Iris Species dataset was used for this project.
+This project introduces the Pandas package for generating descriptive statistics on the Iris Species dataset.
+Matplotlib and Seaborn packages were used to create a boxplot visualization of Sepal Length by Species.
 For more info on the Iris Species dataset, visit the following link:

 https://www.kaggle.com/datasets/uciml/iris?resource=download